home-assistant/developers.home-assistant/docs/core/entity.md

 ### Example

-The below code snippet gives an example of best practices for when to implement property functions, and when to use class or isntance attributes.
+The below code snippet gives an example of best practices for when to implement property functions, and when to use class or instance attributes.

 ```py
 class SomeEntity():